 Available in lots of different colours, sizes and textures, they’re also very hardy, which means they’ll tolerate pretty much any conditions the weather can throw at them!

 Heather has developed a little niche for planting in containers in recent years, where it performs well.
-They’re evergreen, offer great variation in foliage and flower colour and, if you choose your varieties carefully and it’s possible to have heavenly heather blooms throughout all seasons – although for Autumn and Winter they are hard to beat.
+They’re evergreen, offer great variation in foliage and flower colour and, if you choose your varieties carefully, it’s possible to have heavenly heather blooms throughout all seasons – although for Autumn and Winter they are hard to beat.

 With their wonderful flowing movement, spectacular seed heads and great texture, grasses are ideal for adding height and softening the look of pots and containers.